 Related: 5 safe alternatives to Lysine for cats

 There have been many cases where natural therapies have worked to tackle atopic dermatitis.
-No specific therapy works on every single patient, but there are a number of options.
+No specific therapy works on every single patient, but there are several options.

 Some natural therapies are as follows:

-- Herbs – Herbs are another great therapy that help in reducing inflammation.
+- Herbs – Herbs are another great therapy that helps in reducing inflammation.
 They also aid in detoxifying.
-Some herbs such as gypsum, anemarrhena, burdock, and rehmannia have shown anti-inflammatory and anti-pruritic activity.
+Some herbs such as gypsum, anemarrhena, burdock, and Rehmannia have shown anti-inflammatory and anti-pruritic activity.
 It is a natural alternative to corticosteroids.

 - Homeopathics – Homeopathics have been used in combination with other various supplements to cure atopy.
 But the drawback is that they work less in cats than they do in humans.
 Some of them are useful, like sulfur, pulsatilla, Arsenicum album, Rhus tox and Hepar sulfur.